KNOW YOUR RIGHTS: DOMESTIC WORKERS IN WASHINGTON STATE

 Your employer and/or the owner of the damaged property could try to take you to court to make you pay for it.
 If the property is worth less than $10,000, the owner may take you to small claims court.
 See “Small Claims Court” listings in Resources below.

-Hand in Hand- The Domestic Employers Network: Sample work agreements.
+Hand in Hand- The Domestic Employers Network: Information on written work agreements.

 Legal Voice: Other employment-related publications available online.

 Seattle Office of Labor Standards: Information on paid sick and safe time and the Domestic Workers Ordinance.

 Seattle Office for Civil Rights: Enforces civil rights ordinances, including the Domestic Worker’s Ordinance

 U.S. Department of Labor: Information for home-care workers, including tools to figure out if you qualify for minimum wage and overtime pay.